Ah, not the Blue Screen of Death (BSOD) again! We've all been there - it is so difficult to understand what causes Windows to crash.

 After the installation is complete, click Finish to run WhoCrashed right away.

-Windows XP users will then see the Required Windows Debugging package not found dialog.
+Windows XP users will probably see the Required Windows Debugging package not found dialog.
 Click Download the required file from Microsoft site now to download and install the missing package automatically.
 Please stand by until the process is complete.

 After WhoCrashed opens, click Analyze (the leftmost button) on Toolbar.